MartinEesmaa/VVCEasy/MPV.md

 MPV Android libvvdec app requires your system type of ARM64 (aarch64), x86 (i686), ARMv7 (armeabi-v7a) and x86_64 to run on Android or Windows requires to run x64.

-Windows/Android MPV Player doesn't work seek duration of VVC decoded file only, but only mp4 video container mixed with VVC video codec is only seek supported, including audio & subtitle too.
+Windows/Linux/Android MPV Player doesn't work seek duration of VVC decoded file only, but only mp4 video container mixed with VVC video codec is only seek supported, including audio & subtitle too.

 Some Android users for 10-bit pixel format or/and tier high might not show video in mp4 container with VVC video codec only.

 Solution: Please download latest mp4box nightly version and re-mux from .266 to .mp4 file again.

+AppImage needs required fuse installed on your Linux distribution.

+Some Linux distributions may not work for AppImage, which may result segmentation fault.
+Builed & tested on Ubuntu 22.04.2.

 ### Tips